• About Texas Travel Talk

 Photo Credit: JoAnn Holt

 With 32 miles of great public beaches for family activities, Galveston Island, believe it or not, is a massive draw for history buffs.
 Stay at the recently renovated historic Grand Galvez Hotel on the Seawall.
 Rooms start at $189, and the hotel pampers its guests with a spa and other amenities.
-Galveston Historical Foundation offers tours of beautifully restored historic mansions like the 1853 Menard House, Bishop’s Palace, and Moody Mansion, which magically survived the tragic 1900 Hurricane.
+The Galveston Historical Foundation offers tours of beautifully restored historic mansions, including the 1853 Menard House, Bishop’s Palace, and Moody Mansion, which miraculously survived the tragic 1900 Hurricane.

-The island has many restaurants to consider, from the best seafood to barbeque to Tex-Mex to everything you can think of – both on the Strand and in town.
-Go here to find where to eat in Galveston.
+The island has many restaurants to consider, from the best seafood to barbecue to Tex-Mex to everything you can think of – both on the Strand and in town.
+Visit this link to discover where to eat in Galveston.

-Galveston is also known for outstanding festivals like Dickens on the Strand and Holiday Lights at Moody Gardens in December, and their vast Mardi Gras celebration is in February,
+Galveston is also known for its outstanding festivals, including Dickens on the Strand and Holiday Lights at Moody Gardens in December, as well as its vast Mardi Gras celebration in February.

 Port Aransas